Biden awards $7 billion for clean hydrogen hubs across the country to help replace fossil fuels

 Partners in the Appalachian hub say it could produce hydrogen from methane using heat, steam and pressure while capturing the carbon dioxide it would generate.

-The Mid-Atlantic hub is supported by Delaware, Pennsylvania and New Jersey.
-Officials say the goal is to be as climate-friendly as possible by making hydrogen through electrolysis — splitting water molecules using renewable energy sources such as wind and solar power, as well as nuclear power.
+The Mid-Atlantic hub, which includes New Jersey and Delaware, will receive $750 million and will make hydrogen through electrolysis — splitting water molecules using renewable energy sources such as wind and solar power, as well as nuclear power.

+The two largest projects are in California and Texas and will each receive up to $1.2 billon.

-Other projects selected include the Alliance for Renewable Clean Hydrogen Energy Systems in California, which will produce hydrogen from renewable energy and biomass.
+The Alliance for Renewable Clean Hydrogen Energy Systems in California will produce hydrogen from renewable energy and biomass.
 The project is intended to provide a blueprint for decarbonizing public transportation, heavy duty trucking and port operations — key emissions drivers in the state and major sources of air pollution.

+California Gov. Gavin Newsom said most people focus on rooftop solar panels or electric vehicles when they think about clean energy, “but you’ve got these heavy, heavy industries in the ports, aviation, shipping and agriculture, and these large power plants, cement and steel plants” that produce huge amounts of carbon pollution.

+In order to achieve state and U.S. climate goals, “we have to address these intensive industries,” Newsom said at a news conference Friday.

-The Gulf Coast Hydrogen Hub will be centered in Houston, long the energy capital of the United States.
-The hub plans large-scale hydrogen production from both natural gas and renewables.
+The Gulf Coast Hydrogen Hub will be centered in Houston, long the energy capital of the U.S., and plans large-scale hydrogen production from both natural gas and renewables.
+“This historic investment will further cement Texas’ position as the national leader in energy and hydrogen production,” said Texas Gov. Greg Abbott.

-The Minnesota-based Heartland hub seeks to decarbonize fertilizer used in agriculture and advance use of clean hydrogen in electric generation and for cold climate space heating.
+The Minnesota-based Heartland hub, which includes projects in North and South Dakota, will receive $925 million as it seeks to decarbonize fertilizer used in agriculture and advance use of clean hydrogen in electric generation and for cold climate space heating.
 It also plans to offer equity ownership to tribal communities and local farmers.

-The Midwest hub in Illinois, Indiana and Michigan will use hydrogen in steel and glass production, power generation, heavy-duty transportation and sustainable aviation fuel.
+The Midwest hub in Illinois, Indiana and Michigan will receive up to $1 billion and will use hydrogen in steel and glass production, power generation, heavy-duty transportation and sustainable aviation fuel.
 The hub plans to use renewable energy, natural gas and nuclear energy.

-The Pacific Northwest hub, based in eastern Washington, will use hydropower and other renewable resources to produce clean hydrogen.
+The Pacific Northwest hub, based in eastern Washington, will extend to Oregon and Montana and will use hydropower and other renewable resources to produce clean hydrogen.

 Nearly every state had joined at least one proposed hub, and many have been working together, hoping to reap the economic development and thousands of jobs they would bring.
 Big fossil fuel companies, renewable energy developers and researchers in university and government labs are involved, too.